aminohealth/pytest-honors/README.rst

 Usage
 -----

 You've written several thousand unit tests, but you don't know which are actually *important* to you.
 Your team could laboriously struggle to keep docs up to date, but realistically that almost never works out as hoped.
-Even if your documentation is perfect, develops in the middle of a large refactoring don't want to flip between static text and their code.
+Even if your documentation is perfect, developers in the middle of a large refactoring project don't want to flip between static text and their code.

 pytest-honors wants to help you.
 For example, given this code::